Enabel/pipeline-php/README.md

 - opcache
 - zip
 - gd
+- redis
+- xdebug
+- pcov

 ## Composer

-Composer est déjà inclus dans l’image.
+Composer is already included in the image.

+## Symfony CLI

+Symfony CLI is pre-installed for easier project management.

-## Pour Azure DevOps
+## For Azure DevOps

-Utilisez cette image dans vos pipelines pour builder, tester et déployer vos projets Symfony.
+Use this image in your pipelines to build, test, and deploy your Symfony projects.

-## Licence
+## License

 MIT